-Born in 1967 in Mt.
+Born in 1967 at Mt.
 Allan, Gabriella Possum Nungurrayi is the eldest daughter of renowned artist Clifford Possum Tjapaltjarri.
-She was taught to paint by her father at a very young age, and since her father passing away, the value of her works has increased dramatically.
+She was taught to paint by her father at a very young age, and since her father's passing the value of her works has increased dramatically.
 His influences are apparent in her work, yet she has formed a style of her own.

 Her paintings depict stories such as Bush Tucker (Exploding Seed and Black Seed from the Mt.
 Allan area), Women's Ceremonies, Serpent, Goanna and Seven Sisters Dreamings.
 Gabriella's work is bold and vivid in colour and composition and utilises many different techniques, the "dot" technique in particular.

 In 1985, at the tender age of 16, Gabriella won the coveted Alice Springs Art Award while still a student at Yirara Lutheran College in Alice Springs.
 She is recognised as a culturally significant artist and her work has been exhibited in the USA and throughout Europe.
 Her work is in many major collections including the National Gallery of Australia.